The Birth and Rise of South Main

-Today, more than 2,500 people live in South Main, drawn to the neighborhood's charm, walkability and proximity to Downtown amenities.
-It's home to dozens of shops, restaurants and creative organizations, and all (except one!) are locally owned and operated.
+Today, more than 3,500 people live in South Main, drawn to the neighborhood's charm, walkability and proximity to Downtown amenities.
+It's home to dozens of shops, restaurants, and creative organizations – and all are locally owned and operated.
 South Main has kept true to its origins by being a neighborhood built by those committed to the community.
-It's not surprising that South Main also is home to Emerge Memphis, Memphis' start-up incubator for businesses.
+It's not surprising that South Main also is home to Emerge Memphis, the city's incubator for start-up businesses.

 South Main's history is a work in progress, with more than $200 million in new projects underway!